jakedeg/jakedegrootcom-OLD/wp-content/plugins/enable-media-replace/readme.txt

 == Changelog ==

+= 2.8 =
+* New and safer method for deleting thumbnails when a new image file is uploaded.
+* New translations for simplified Chinese (thanks Tunghsiao Liu) and Italian (grazie Marco Chiesi)
+* Added method for detecting upload screen to ensure backwards compatibility with versions pre 3.5

+= 2.7 =
+* A couple of changes made to ensure compatibility with WordPress 3.5.
+Thanks to Elizabeth Powell for the fixes!

+= 2.6 =
+* New and improved validation of uploaded files, now using WP's own functions for checking file type and extension.
+Thanks again to my old friend Ulf "Årsta" Härnhammar for keeping us all on our toes! :) This should also hopefully fix the problems people have been having with their installations claiming that perfectly good PDF files are not allowed file types.

+= 2.5.2 =
+* The "more reliable way" of determining MIME types turned out to be less reliable.
+Go figure.
+There seems to be no perfect way of performing a reliable check for MIME-types on an uploaded file that is also truly portable.
+I have now made checks for the availability of mime_content_type() before using it, using the old method as a fall-back.
+It is far from beautiful, so if anybody has a better way of doing it, please contact me!

 = 2.5.1 =
 * Bug fix - there is now a more reliable way of determining file type on your upload so you can upload PDF files without seeing that pesky "File type does not meet security guidelines" message.
 * New translation to Danish - thanks to Michael Bering Petersen!